This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Transcription in Eukaryotes : Chromatin Remodelling”.

 d) Neutral with positive and negative domains

 Explanation: HIstones are rich in positively charged amino acids namely lysine and arginine.
 Thus they have a net positive charge.
-This helps then to bind to the negatively charged DNA.
+This helps them to bind to the negatively charged DNA.

 3. Which of the following will increase transcription?